 Examples: Margarine, some baked items (check labels), packaged foods

 Why risky: Lowers good (HDL) cholesterol and raises bad (LDL) cholesterol—resulting in arterial blockage.
+Alternative: Olive oil, avocado, or natural butter (in moderation).

 Why risky: High in saturated fat and bad cholesterol; overconsumption increases heart disease risk.